Skip to main content

 Collections

 A collection is a folder-like container that groups assets inside a project.
-Collections can nest, so you can mirror how your team already thinks about its data — by experiment, instrument, sample, or date.
+Collections can nest, so you can organize data by experiment, instrument, sample, or date.
 See Collections.

 Assets and content